 In fact, it is celebrated in all regions and major cities of the country.
 The origin of Chhath Puja can be traced back to the age of the Rig-Veda.
 The holy scriptures contain hymns worshiping the Sun god and describe comparable rituals.

 Chhath Puja continues for four days.
 Its rituals are pretty demanding physically.
-They include holy bathing, fasting and abstaining from drinking water (Vratta), standing knee deep in water for long durations, and offering prashad (prayer offerings) and aghrya or Soop to the setting and rising sun.
-The Arghya consists of, among others, flowers, fruits, dry coconut, sugarcane, sprouted grains, white radish, khajurees and sweets.
+They include holy bathing, fasting and abstaining from drinking water (Vratta), standing knee-deep in water for long durations, and offering prashad (prayer offerings) and arghya or Soop to the setting and rising sun.
+The Arghya consists of, among others, flowers, fruits, dry coconut, sugarcane, sprouted grains, white radish, khajurees, and sweets.

-The main Chhath puja is on November 12 and November 13.
-While Sandhya Argh (Chhat Dala Evening puja) is on November 12, the Suryodaya Argh (Chhath Dala Morning puja) is on November 13.
-Nahai Khai is on November 10, and Kharna is on November 11.
+The main Chhath puja is on November 20.
+The Sandhya Arghya (Chhat Dala Evening Puja) is on November 20, the Suryodaya/Usha Arghya (Chhath Dala Morning puja) is on November 21.
+Nahay Khay is on November 18, and Lohanda/Kharna is on November 19.